owgit/ai-music-mix-analyzer/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License - see the [LICENSE](LICENSE) file for details.
+This license prohibits commercial use of this software without explicit permission.

 ## 👨‍💻 Author